Therapy For Children & Teens

 When To Start Your Child or Teen In Counseling:

 Early intervention is vital for children and teens experiencing emotional difficulties.
 Seeking professional DBT counseling during their formative years can lay a foundation for a happier and healthier future.
 Our skilled child and teen therapists are skilled in engaging with young individuals, creating a positive therapeutic alliance that fosters growth and healing.
 Did you know that the skills-based teachings of DBT can be tailored to support emotion regulation at almost any age?
-Learning these skills will not only help your child or teen, they will also help you as a parent.
 This helps ensure that the skills are truly reinforced through every angle of life for both you and your loved one.

-What Are The Benefits of DBT and Counseling for Children and Teens?
+8 Benefits of DBT and Counseling for Children and Teens:

-1. Emotional Regulation: DBT equips children and teens with practical tools to manage and express their big emotions effectively.
+Children and teens learn practical tools to understand, manage, and express their big emotions in healthier, more effective ways.

 Therapy for Children (Ages 6-12)